 Under GDPR (EU General Data Protection Regulation, available at the link) and other privacy laws, customers have the right to access, request erasure, and correct their personal data.

 Merchants must respond to these requests within the specified timeframe.
-Solidgate provides support tools to facilitate compliance with these requests, including automated data retrieval and deletion capabilities.
+Solidgate provides support tools for compliance with these requests, including automated data retrieval and deletion capabilities.

 Below you may find a high-level summary of the main GDPR provisions that apply to data subject’s requests to erase data, restrict processing, or object to processing, including the role of Solidgate in these processes.